FORUM › Forums › Lucinda Williams › Lucinda Records › Essence, and then … which CDs?

 Although some of her best songs appear on this album it ultimately feels like filler between the ST record and Car Wheels.
 A lot of these songs feel like they were written and could have been included on ST.

-standout track: Something About What Happens When We Talk
+standout track: Something About What Happens When We Talk5.
+West

 After almost a year I’ve only fell for about 4 songs off this record.
 Most of it is just “eh”.
 I wouldn’t recommend you make this your next step.